rogaha/docker-desktop/README.md

 DOCKER-DESKTOP
 ==============

+##Next Version Coming Soon

+1) Xpra (http://en.wikipedia.org/wiki/Xpra) instead of Xephyr+fluxbox.
+It will allow disconnection and reconnection without disrupting the forwarded application, self-tuning and latency-insensitive.

+2) The password will be generated during runtime using PWGen (http://sourceforge.net/p/pwgen-win/wiki/Home/).
+It's a password generator capable of creating large amounts of cryptographically-secure passwords.

 ##Description

 This Dockerfile creates a docker image and once it's executed it creates a container that runs X11 and SSH services.